Vietnam.vn - Nền tảng quảng bá Việt Nam

 cà phê - Ảnh 1.

-Drinking a lot of very hot drinks like tea and coffee is linked to esophageal cancer - Photo: FREEPIK
+Drinking lots of very hot drinks like tea and coffee is linked to esophageal cancer - Photo: FREEPIK

-Drinking a steaming cup of tea or coffee may be relaxing and pleasant.
-However, it can also affect your health, increasing your risk of esophageal cancer.
+Drinking a cup of steaming tea or coffee often brings a feeling of comfort and ease.
+However, this factor can also affect your health, increasing the risk of esophageal cancer.

 Why drinking tea and coffee that is too hot causes cancer ?